sorgerlab/eydgahi_et_al_bayesian_estimation/README.md

-Eydgahi et al. 2012 supplementary materials
+Eydgahi et al. 2013 supplementary materials
 ===========================================

-Code and data to support "A Bayesian parameter estimation and model discrimination approach to the biochemistry of apoptosis" by Eydgahi et al.
+Code and data to support Eydgahi, H. et al. Properties of cell death models calibrated and compared using Bayesian approaches.
+Mol Syst Biol 9, (2013). doi:10.1038/msb.2012.69

 The code supplied will perform one MCMC random walk for Bayesian estimation of the parameters of a previously published ODE-based model